 Detailed information for treatment suppliers about treatment options (including methyl bromide and insecticide aerosols), treatment supplier standards, and how to get approved as a treatment supplier is on another web page.

 If you need a treatment supplier in New Zealand, they must be approved by the Ministry for Primary Industries (MPI) to treat:

 - imported risk products on arrival

 - products for export to meet destination country requirements.

-Some imported products need to be treated offshore to prevent thev introduction of pests and diseases into New Zealand.
+Some imported products need to be treated offshore to prevent the introduction of pests and diseases into New Zealand.

-If you're importing from one of the following countries and your goods require methyl bromide treatment, we recommend you use a provider approved by that country's biosecurity agency.
+If you're importing from one of the following countries and your goods require methyl bromide treatment, we recommend you use a treatment supplier approved by that country's biosecurity agency.

-Check for acceptable methyl bromide treatment providers in these and other countries in the Australian Fumigation Accreditation Scheme (AFAS) list.
+Check for acceptable methyl bromide treatment suppliers in these and other countries in the Australian Fumigation Accreditation Scheme (AFAS) list.

 Treatment suppliers in New Zealand must:

 If you have questions about approved treatment suppliers and treatments, email firstname.lastname@example.org